The Story of the Resurrection of Jesus of Nazareth

 It was only much later, possibly in 70 CE but probably in 73 CE, forty-three years after Jesus died, that any other Christian writer besides Paul mentioned anything about a resurrection.

-However, we need to realize that by that time many things had changed, and the situation was quite different.
-For in 70 CE, about forty years after Jesus died and about six years after Paul died, the Jewish Temple in Jerusalem, the center of Judaism, and the city of Jerusalem itself was destroyed by the Roman Army.
+However, by that time many things had changed, and the situation was quite different.
+In 70 CE, about forty years after Jesus died and about six years after Paul died, the Jewish Temple in Jerusalem, the center of Judaism, and the city of Jerusalem itself was destroyed by the Roman Army.

 All that is crucial, because following that, in about 73 CE, amidst all this turmoil and when both Jews and Christians were held in suspicion by the Romans, an unidentified author wrote the first of the gospels which eventually made it into the official Christian canon (Bible), and became known as the Gospel of Mark.